tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 This amendment simply fills dwc:countryCode from a lookup of dwc:decimalLatitude and dwc:decimalLongitude. dwc:coordinateUncertaintyInMeters and dwc:coordinatePrecicision (if present) imply a buffer around the provided coordinates.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is also justified.
-Taking spatial buffers into account does however greatly complicate the logic and the implementation of this and related tests.
-In this test, a detection of multiple country codes by sampling within the buffer while possible, is not considered.
+Taking spatial buffers into account does however greatly complicate the logic and the implementation of this and related Tests.
+In this Test, a detection of multiple country codes by sampling within the buffer while possible, is not considered.

 [🠱](#indexes-to-the-tests)
 ********************